SZun/iWeather/README.md

 # iWeather

-iWeather allow users to gather information regarding the weather in their current location or to search for the current climate in any city in the United States.
-Using the Ionic framework which was closely built off of Angular has had great benifits in allowing one to build iOS, Android and Windows applications.
+iWeather allows users to gather information regarding the weather in their current location or to search for the current climate in any city in the United States.
+Using the Ionic framework which was closely built off of Angular has had great benefits in allowing one to build iOS, Android and Windows applications.

 ## Getting Started